Roy Moore launches second run for Alabama Senate seat

 However, an April poll from Mason-Dixon Polling and Strategy showed Moore leading the Republican field for the party’s 2020 nomination to challenge Jones.

-The poll found Moore leading among could-be GOP candidates with 27 percent.
-The poll also found that Moore holds a net approval rating in the state — 34 percent of voters view him favorably compared to 29 percent who view him unfavorably.
+The poll found Moore leading among could-be GOP candidates with 27 percent and with a net approval rating in the state — 34 percent of voters view him favorably compared to 29 percent who do not.

 Asked why he was not following Trump's wishes, Moore said Thursday, "I’m not going against President Trump at all.
 I support President Trump.
 I’ll vote for President Trump.
 Whether he votes for me or not, we’ll see — I’m sure he will when I get in the general election.
 But I’m going for the people of Alabama.
 I don’t represent Washington, D.C."

-A spokesman for the Senate Leadership Fund, a super PAC aligned with Senate Majority Leader Mitch McConnell, R-Ky., said in a statement in response to Moore's announcement that "most Alabama Republicans realize that nominating Roy Moore would be gift-wrapping this Senate seat for Chuck Schumer."

-Moore lost the 2017 special election by fewer than 21,000 votes in what was considered a safe GOP seat.
+Moore lost the 2017 special election by fewer than 21,000 votes in what had been considered a solid GOP seat.
 Nearly 23,000 Alabamians, including Republican Sen. Richard Shelby, wrote in alternative names to Moore or Jones.

 Moore asserted in a tweet Wednesday that he would have won that election if Shelby had "stayed out" of the race.
 Shelby told NBC News on Wednesday that Sessions is still considering a bid and suggested that he would be a "formidable candidate."